ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 Instead of always needing to create queries to update data in the database, we can edit these entities.
 These changes will than always be persisted automatically.
 This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" because the state is different than the data from the database.
-When the hibernate session will be flushed, these changes will be persisted so they will be clean again.
+When the Hibernate session will be flushed, these changes will be persisted so they will be clean again.
 This will only be done in transactional methods.
 If methods are not in a transactional context, it is the responsibility of the program to persist the changes.
 This can be done by calling the save method on the repository.